10 Best Perfumes Under $50 in 2026 – Affordable Scents That Smell Expensive

 Lattafa Asad

-Family: Sweet spicy amber
+• Style: Sweet spicy amber with dry woods

 2) Lattafa Khamrah